onelonemonkey/cv/cv.md

 ### Sep 2017 - Present: Chairman - Web Matters - The industry body for the web in the UK

 Web Matters is a new, independent, member-driven industry association for those who create and work on the open web.
 I have been a key stakeholder in taking this from concept to now having an active membership whom we represent.
-Currently sitting as Chairperson and active in the steering committee.
+Currently volunteering/sitting as Chairperson and active in the steering committee.

 ### Dec 2015 - Present: Web Consultant & Maker of Things - Monkey Make Ltd